galaxyproject/training-material/topics/imaging/tutorials/process-image-bioimageio/tutorial.md

 > <tip-title> Visualising the output images</tip-title>
 >
 > Galaxy provides a basic preview using its `.tiff` visualization tool.
-However, BioImage.IO models often produce tiff files with several predicted images residing in the same tiff file.
+However, BioImage.IO models sometimes produce tiff files with several predicted images residing in the same tiff file.
 >
 > To properly explore the results, it is recommended to click on the **visualize** icon in the output file, this will give you the option to display the dataset using the **Avivator tool**.
 > ![Inspect output with Avivator](../../images/process-image-bioimageio/display-avivator.png "Visualize your Tiff output with Avivator in Galaxy")